cinnData/DataSci/[DS-03] NumPy and Pandas.md

 memory usage: 248.0+ bytes
 ```

-The function `describe` returns a conventional statistical summary.
+The method `describe` extracts a conventional statistical summary of a Pandas object.
 The columns of type `object` are omitted, except when all the columns have that type.
 Then the report contains only counts.
-This function also works for series.

 ```
 In [28]: df.describe()